-We do not accept mailed submissions, multiple submissions, or anything that has previously appeared in print or online (including on your personal blog or website, artwork excepted).
-We accept emailed submissions through Submittable only.
+We do not accept mailed submissions, emailed submissions, multiple submissions, or anything that has previously appeared in print or online (including on your personal blog or website, artwork excepted).
+Please send submissions through Submittable only.

 We acquire First North American Serial Rights (FNASR) upon acceptance and retain exclusive rights to your accepted piece for 90 days after publication.
 After that, we will archive your piece online and may include it in our annual print edition.
 Should you choose to reprint the piece in the future, please mention that your piece was originally published in Mud Season Review.

 We regret that we are not able to pay contributors at this time.